hamoz07/hamoz07/README.md

 ### Hi there 👋, my name is Hamza

- "I'm Hamza, a passionate front-end developer with a strong focus on ReactJS.
+ I'm Hamza, a passionate front-end developer with a strong focus on ReactJS.
 I love turning ideas into fully functional projects and continuously challenge myself to work on advanced and cutting-edge solutions.
 I've accumulated a wealth of experience and expertise through a diverse range of projects, I've had the privilege of working on projects ranging from css only projects to e-commerce dashboards.
 These experiences have provided me with a deep understanding of the technology landscape. here are some of them:

 * https://github.com/hamoz07/coffee-shop-template/
 * https://github.com/hamoz07/budget-tracker-web-application
 * https://github.com/hamoz07/E-COMMERCE-DASHBOARD-MANAGEMENT-SYSTEM

-Skills:
+##Skills:
 <br>
-✨ REACT
+✨ #REACT
 <br>
-✨ JS
+✨ #JS
 <br>
-✨ ES6
+✨ #ES6
 <br>
-✨ HTML
+✨ #HTML
 <br>
-✨ CSS
+✨ #CSS
 <br>
-✨ BOOTSRAP
+✨ #BOOTSRAP
 <br>
-✨ SASS
+✨ #SASS
 <br>
-✨ TAILWAND
+✨ #TAILWAND
 <br>
-✨ JSON
+✨ #JSON
 <br>
-✨ GIT
+✨ #GIT
 <br>

-connect with me:
+##connect with me:
 <br>
 <br>
 <a href="https://linkedin.com/in/hamza-ramadan">